natjeb/Talent-Profile-Readiness-SHD-Downstream-2025/README.md

 As of February 1, 2026, Pertamina has consolidated its capabilities and strengthened the supply chain all the way to consumers by merging the three subholdings operating in Pertamina's downstream business: the Refinery & Petrochemical Subholding (PT Kilang Pertamina Internasional), the Commercial & Trading Subholding (PT Pertamina Patra Niaga), and the Integrated Marine & Logistics Subholding (PT Pertamina International Shipping) into a single Subholding, namely Downstream Subholding, under PT Pertamina Patra Niaga

-## 1 Employee / Talent Qualification : Human Capital Readiness & Succession Intelligence
+## 1 Employee / Talent Qualification: Human Capital Readiness & Succession Intelligence
 ### 📊 The Data Story
-This Dataset represent a snapshot of executive and leadership "health" within a large organization.
+This dataset represents a snapshot of executive and leadership "health" within a large organization.
 It tracks the intersection of Technical Competence (TOEIC, CISI), Strategic Assessment (PBest, SLC), and Demographic Risk (Retirement Date).

-As a analyst, I transformed this raw administrative log into a strategic roadmap for succession planning.
+As an analyst, I transformed this raw administrative log into a strategic roadmap for succession planning.

 ### 🔍 Key Insights & Storytelling Pillars
-1. The Retirement Cliff (Urgencuy Analysis)
+1. The Retirement Cliff (Urgency Analysis)
 - the Data: "Tgl Pensiun" and "Status" Columns
-- the Story: By calculating the gap between the current date and Tgl Pensiun, we can identify ciritcal leadership gaps.
-For instance, if the Direktur Utama or Key Commisiary are within a 2-year retirement window, the "Talent Cluster" adn "Assessment Rrsult
+- The Story: By calculating the gap between the current date and Tgl Pensiun, we can identify critical leadership gaps.
+For instance, if the Direktur Utama or Key Commisiary is within a 2-year retirement window, the "Talent Cluster" and "Assessment Result" columns become the primary focus for internal succession.

+2. Competency Compliance (The Certification Gap)
+- The Data: "Assessment Result", "Avg 3 Th", and "Talent Cluster"
+- The Story: Using "Avg 3 Th" (3-year average performance) against the "Talent Cluster" (Challenging Talent, Early Talent, Emerging Performers, High Flyer, High Performer, High Potential, Key Performer, Not Yet, Semi Potential